ericckzhou/indeed-job-CSskills-scraper/README.md

 #built using python 3.9
 #required: bs4, requests, lxml
-#A simple web scrap on Indeed for jobs and listing the required CS languages/skills.
+#A simple web scrap on Indeed for jobs and listing the required Computer Science languages/skills.
 #note: the job page does not include a consistent format thus cannot go into specifics in skills and requirements.
 #==========================================================
 # HOW TO USE